YashAgarwal-31/AI-Interviewer/README.md

 - backend/frontend `.env.example` files
 - [`DEPLOYMENT.md`](./DEPLOYMENT.md) — production environment setup, launch order, browser/device checks, and live smoke-test checklist

-This build is intended for **one recruiting organization on one normal backend service with concurrent recruiters and candidates**.
-Before turning it into a public multi-company or multi-region SaaS, add organization-level tenant isolation, shared rate-limit/coordination infrastructure such as Redis, distributed idempotency/locking, and dedicated load testing.

 ## Security Notes